 The complications associated with myocardial infarction are extensive, and their severity depends on the degree of myocardial damage.

 One can distinguish between early and late complications, with the transition between those phases lying at about 48 hours following the infarction.
 Early complications include cardiac arrhythmias that develop when an area of the myocardium is under-supplied.
 Ventricular fibrillation, which accounts for 80% of deaths due to myocardial infarction, frequently occurs within the first few four hours following the infarction.
 Premature ventricular contractions or atrial fibrillation can also occur.

 Depending on what area is damaged, right or left heart failure and cardiogenic shock may occur, or damage in the papillary muscle may lead to an insufficiency of the atrioventricular valves.
 After ventricular fibrillation, congestive heart failure due to cardiac insufficiency is the second most frequent cause of death in patients with myocardial infarction.

 Long-term complications include rupture-prone myocardial aneurysms.
 The myocardium may also rupture.
 Arterial embolisms, arrhythmias, and insufficiencies are other long-term complications.
 Pericarditis can occur up to 6 weeks later as a result of the infarction.

 Prevention of Myocardial Infarction

-Since 95% of the cases of acute coronary syndrome are manifestations of coronary heart disease, therefore the disease must be prevented.
-This means to first and foremost eliminate the risk factors, especially the main risk factors, which are high cholesterol, arterial hypertension, diabetes mellitus and nicotine abuse.
-Patients themselves should live an accordingly healthy lifestyle, where nutrition and exercise are concerned.
-However, those approaches can be supported with drugs.
+Since 95% of the cases of acute coronary syndrome are manifestations of coronary heart disease, the disease is preventable.
+Thus, risk factors, especially the main risk factors, which are high cholesterol, arterial hypertension, diabetes mellitus, and nicotine abuse must first be addressed.
+Patients should be advised to adopt a healthy lifestyle by paying attention to nutrition and exercise.
+However, these approaches can be supported with medications.